maddox/wallop/README.md

 # :zap: Wallop :zap:

+:warning::warning::warning:

+This project has been discontinued.
+Check out what we made with the knowledge we learned by building Wallop: https://getchannels.com

+:warning::warning::warning:

 Wallop is a transcoding server for your [HDHomeRun Prime](https://www.silicondust.com/product/hdhomerun-prime/).

 Wallop lets you watch TV streams on your iPhone, iPad, Roku, Web, Android device.
 Even away from home.